Manchester City sign Matheus Nunes from Wolves for £53million

 Manchester City have signed Wolves midfielder Matheus Nunes on a five-year deal.

-After overcoming some minor sticking points in final negotiations over an initial £47.3m deal on Wednesday night, both clubs were able to come to an agreement on a £53million move – a club-record sale for Wolves.
+After overcoming some minor sticking points in final negotiations over an initial £47.3million deal on Wednesday night, both clubs were able to come to an agreement on a £53m move – a club-record sale for Wolves.

 Nunes became Wolves’ record signing when he joined from Sporting Lisbon for an initial £38m last summer on a five-year contract with the option of a further 12 months.